What it’s like shielding during lockdown with asthma

 What to do if you need food

 Register with the Government to tell them if you need support.
 You can also get support from the NHS volunteer responders or a local mutual aid network.
 I registered as a vulnerable person a number of weeks after the lockdown.
 Both the NHS and Croydon council rang me in the last couple of weeks to ask if I need any additional support.
-It was the NHS who informed me that I could register to Tesco for priority slots.
-I managed to ring Tesco’s COVID-19 vulnerable hotline 0800 917 7359 to ask to be on the priority list.
+The NHS informed me that I could register to Tesco for priority slots, so I rang Tesco’s COVID-19 vulnerable hotline 0800 917 7359 to ask to be on the priority list.
 I am now able to order food.

 Shielding and employment